Thank you for visiting our website and for your interest in our Pomeranians!

 That breeding mentor who we sought stud services from ended up being my mentor, teaching me everything about Pom colors, how to pair dogs for the best quality puppies and mostly how to handle whelping challenges and puppies who need extra help.
 Between her, my online studying and good old trial and error, I have developed a set of skills and a level of confidence with being a breeder.
 I am still flooded with terror at each little whelping delay or off looking puppy.
 And I do still cry each and every time I have a loss or fail to save a puppy.
 That stuff I've accepted is just part of the package, part of the "circle of life".
 They don't call this the heartbreak breed for nothing!

 Like nursing, I learn something each and every day.
-I learn something from each family, from each Pom parent and from each puppy.
+I learn something from each family, from each breeding/litter and from each puppy.
 Being a breeder can be rewarding if done right and I am proud of what I've created here.
 It saddens me that this "profession" is filled with scammers, unscrupulous people and "bad breeders".
 While I cannot promise I will be the "right" breeder for everyone, I try to run my program transparently, ethically and with a respect and appreciation for every family who chooses to work with me.